 - Select a Resource to assign the job to.

 Note: The Team Size defaults to 1 even if you do not assign the job.
 The Team Size will recalculate based on the Default Team Assignment.
 If you don't know the assignment now, set the Team Size to the average number of workers you would have on the Job on any given day.
 This will help the number of days calculate more accurately.

 - Enter a Rate.

 - Enter the Hrs.
 This is the total amount of hours you expect it'll take to complete the job.

 - Under Details > Multi-Day section, change the Max Hours Per Day and Multi-day Include Days, as needed.

 If you’re using the Team Size default, as soon as the B. Hrs on the Job exceeds the Max Hours Per Day, you’ll see the Days field automatically update.
 This is the formula for how the Number of Days is calculated:

 Number of Days = (Budgeted Hours) / [(Maximum Man Hours per Day) x (Team Size)]

 Example: 40 B. Hrs, / [(8 Maximum Man Hours per Day) x (Team Size 2)] = 3 Days

-Number of Days is always rounded up.
-That just means that there are no decimals used in the Days calculation.
-Even if the resulting number in the equation is over by .01 it will result in an additional day.
+The Number of Days is always rounded up.
+That means there are no decimals used in this calculation.
+Even if the resulting number in the equation is over by .01, it'll result in an additional day.